“For transparency, the full email correspondence with Harry Samuels is published below so readers can review the exchange in its entirety.”

 • Tax preparer for multiple entities

-• A figure whose records were the subject of accountant-client privilege claims in court filings
+• A figure whose records were significant enough for lawyers to attempt to shield them through claims of accountant-client privilege

-Harry Samuels has described himself as “just a pen pusher.”
+Harry Samuels has described his role as that of “just a pen pusher.”

-Was Harry Samuels merely preparing tax returns… or was he helping structure the corporate machinery behind the companies now tied to the Goliath network?
+Was Harry Samuels merely preparing tax returns… or was he helping build the corporate infrastructure behind the network of companies now linked to the alleged $328 million Goliath scheme?

 Supporting Documents